 The solution for the above business requirement

-This article is fully focused on the new debugging technique that allows you to debug the Flow in the Lightning Flow Designer.
+This article is fully focused on the new debugging technique that allows you to debug the Flow in the Flow Builder.
 So I am not going to explain the steps to create the Flow for the above business requirement.
 But, for your reference, however, I have created an unmanaged package that you can install in your Org.
 For a deeper dive, view the following video and create a sample Flow!

 Notice that, in the video, I am not using any screen element after Create Records (creating a lead record) element to verify the lead record ID to make sure that data is being correctly processed by the Flow.
 Instead, I am going to show you how one can use the newly built-in debug tool:

 - To start the debug process, click on the Debug button.